hedi0/Smart_DustBin/README.md

 ### Interacting with the System

-While the system is largely autonomous, you might interact with it by simply
+While the system is largely autonomous, you might interact with it by simply approaching it to dispose of waste.
+If connected to a network, you might also monitor